 When registering each participant must sign the waiver and terms and conditions before participating in the event.

-By registering for the Larne Athletic Club Coast Road 10K, as part of our service agreement with you, we will email you confirmation of your booking and keep you updated with any crucial event information.
+By registering for any Larne Athletic Club Coast Road races, as part of our service agreement with you, we will email you confirmation of your booking and keep you updated with any crucial event information.

 The event is run under IAAF rules.

 Entry fees are non-refundable and non-transferable.
 No exceptions.

 Once we receive and accept your entry, you will not receive a refund if you cannot participate, you may not give or sell your race number to anyone else.

 You may not transfer your entry fee to an alternative event.